raywoo32/HPA/README.md

 ```

 A note on attribution: I am the author (```aut```) and maintainer (```cre```) of the ```rpt``` package.
 I have licensed ```rpt``` under the MIT license, which requires attribution.
 Therefore my information is listed both in the ```DESCRIPTION``` file, which feeds various mechanisms to document authorship, and the ```LICENSE``` file, which defines how others may modify, distribute and use the code.
 The  goal is for you to replace all my work over time with your own work, dilute out my contributions until they become insignificant, and at some point (perhaps) to remove my attributions, while possibly adding attributions for other authors of code you use in your package, and collaborators.
 During this process, both the ```DESCRIPTION``` and the ```LICENSE``` file may contain more than one author and/or licensor.
-Spend some time getting this right, it's good practice: attribution is the currency of the FOSS (Free and Open Source Software) world which makes all of our work possible; poor attribution habits reflect poorly on your professionalism.
+A common case is that you want to use a single function from a large package, or functions from a package that are not on CRAN.
+If this code is published under one of the FOSS (Free and Open Source Software) licenses, you can simply copy the code, include it in your package, and add the author to ```Authors@R``` (plus perhaps adding the license to the LICENSE file).
+Take the time to get this right, even if you don't really need this immediately it's good practice: attribution is the currency of the FOSS world which makes all of our work possible; poor attribution reflects poorly on your professionalism.

 For details, in particular what the ```aut``` (author), ```cre``` (creator/maintainer), and ```ctb``` (contributor) roles mean, and which other fields might be important to you, see the [Package metadata chapter](http://r-pkgs.had.co.nz/description.html) in Hadley Wickham's book, and the [DESCRIPTION section](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#The-DESCRIPTION-file) of the CRAN "Writing R Extensions" manual.

 ORCID IDs are an important part of making attribution credible and promoting best practice of reproducible research.
 If you don't already have a (free!) [**ORCID ID**](https://orcid.org), now is a good time to get one - unless you don't identify as one who "participates in research, scholarship and innovation" at all.
-An ORCID ID is not a requirement however.
+&nbsp;

 #### ```LICENSE```